himmu2625/Tulsi-agro/components/README-Carousel.md

 ---

 **Note**: This carousel component is specifically designed for agricultural websites and includes pre-configured content for grain trading, farming, and agricultural services.
-Customize the content and styling to match your specific needs.
+Customize the content and styling to match your specific needs